leithdm/lethalapps/TESTING.md

 ## Testing User stories

-Result: All user stories passed.

-*note: :white_check_mark: denotes items that have been successfully implemented.*
+Result: All user stories have been successfully implemented, with a :white_check_mark: to denote items that have been implemented in this website.

 "**__As an owner, I__** ______________________________________________"

 - :white_check_mark: need to ensure potential customers can use the website to get in contact.
-The primary metric for return on investment for this website is an increase in the number of enquiries.
+The primary metric for return on investment for this website is an increase in the number of enquiries through the contact form.
 - :white_check_mark: need to show potential customers that we are a dynamic, modern, and efficient company.
 We value clarity, and simplicity and this must be reflected in the design.
 - :white_check_mark: must display a show-case of portfolio work for potential customers to see.
 - :white_check_mark: must let the customer know about our past successes via testimonials.